 Staff has worked closely with Amtrak and host railroads to improve OTP, employing collaborative strategies and open channels of communication to resolve issues impacting OTP.
-This resulted in significant improvement in OTP between

-FY 2015 (73.6%) and FY 2016 (84%).
+This resulted in significant improvement in OTP between FY 2015 (73.6%) and FY 2016 (84%).
 Unfortunately, due to a significant amount of weather-related delays, OTP declined to 76.5% in FY 2017 (see Table 4.1).
 In FY 2018, OTP increased slightly to 77.7%.
 Much of the OTP issues in FY 2018 can be attributed to issues associated with the implementation of Positive Train Control (PTC).
 In FY 2019 the San Joaquins experienced a considerable drop in on-time performance compared to previous years.
 This was due to a combination of factors including higher levels of third party delays such as trespasser events and police activity, as well as a higher level of maintenance activities that brought an uptick in slow orders (mandated speed restrictions from the host railroads) which all contributed to the OTP of 63.7% in FY 2019.
 In response to this poor OTP, SJJPA staff in partnership with BNSF, Amtrak, and DB E&C has begun a schedule performance monitoring project that reviews operational performance data and develops action plans which are targeted to increase OTP for the San Joaquins.
-In the last four months since the end of FY 2019, San Joaquins OTP has increased to 82% in January 2020.
+With these efforts to increase OTP, FY 2020 saw a significant increase in OTP, which rose to 83% and continue to increase in FY 2021 to nearly 85%.
+Operational action plans, along with decreased freight demand during the pandemic, and the reduced amount of passenger train frequencies contributed to the rise in OTP.
 SJJPA understands how critical OTP is for attracting and growing additional ridership markets, including business travel, and is committed to achieving the highest level possible.